Web analytics, CCPA and is Google Analytics compliant with CCPA?

 We don’t collect nor store any personal data at all.
 We’re cookie-free too.
 Our business model has nothing to do with personalized advertising and integration with a wider marketing ecosystem so we have no interest in any of data collection for the purpose of behavioral analysis and no interest in sharing your website data with third-parties.
 You 100% control and own all of your web visitor data.

 If you’d like to explore Plausible Analytics in more detail, you can sign up for a free 30-day trial.
-No credit card is required and you can use Plausible Analytics without any restrictions in those 30 days.
+No credit card is required and you can use Plausible Analytics for free in those 30 days.

 You can also import your old Google Analytics stats into Plausible.